Wave-Unity-Library/Motion-Mapping/README.md

 ![alt tag](http://res.cloudinary.com/dhwokgvxt/image/upload/v1469118985/Screen_Shot_2016-07-21_at_9.27.54_AM_aho1lh.png)

  It's easy to adjust any of the settings you desire for your game.
 Just go to the <b>VoiceController.cs script</b> and change the variables at the top of the file.
 For example, if you want to record at higher frequencies, then just change the recordFrequency variable.

+<h2> Contribute </h2>
+   If anything is unclear or unintuitive, feel free to contact us.
+We heartily welcome pull requests because, again, this is an open source project.
+Any contributions will be documented.

 <h2> Our Team </h2>
    * Jessica Ayunani - j.ayunani@gmail.com